General Manager’s Newsletter

 It is wonderful to be in the full swing of another unallocated irrigation season.

 Thank you for signing up your fields for irrigation service.
-The top 20 crops of the 85,000 acres signed up are shown below.
+Of the 82,700 acres signed up, the chart below illustrates the top 20 crops.

-District staff are busy making water deliveries and confirming the accuracy of water measurements.
-May and June water sales were approximately 21,000 and 26,000 acre-feet, respectively.
-The District is currently releasing water from Clear Lake via Cache Creek Dam (ensuring releases are within the monthly Solano Decree allocations) and supplementing releases from Indian Valley Reservoir while also generating maximum hydropower at the facility (3 MW).
+The District is currently releasing water from Indian Valley Reservoir while also generating maximum hydropower at the facility (3 MW) and supplementing releases from Clear Lake via Cache Creek Dam.
 Storage hydrographs for Indian Valley Reservoir and Clear Lake are shown below.

 Water UI